timfernix/firststar/README.md

   `/movie suggest` – Suggest a movie
   `/movie list` – Show all suggestions in an embed
-  `/movie watched` – (Owner only) Mark a suggestion as watched
+  `/movie watched` – (Owner only) Mark a suggestion as watched `/movie random` – Select one random movie from suggestions and start a poll

+- **Minecraft Server Status:**
+  `/serverstatus` – Uses API to determine the status of a specified minecraft server

 - **Onboarding Welcome:**
   Automatic welcome message after Discord onboarding, including chosen roles.